 The three catchments and their total TP base loads are listed in the table below.
-It is estimated that Catchment 2 is producing the most TP load overall at 230 lbs TP per year and the most TP (lbs)/acre/year at 0.77.
+It is estimated that the West Birch Lake Catchment is producing the most TP load overall at 146.00 lbs TP per year and the South Birch Lake Catchment is producing the most TP (lbs)/acre/year at 0.73.
 This information is suggested to be used in prioritizing which catchments should be considered first when efforts are put forth in installing the associated identified retrofits.